cloudmesh/cloudmesh-volume/README-source.md

 * Migrate Volume

-To migrage volume to vm in the same cloud service, if no given volume, migrate the current volume.
+To migrate volume to vm in the same cloud service, if no given volume, migrate the current volume.
 Implemented in aws and multipass.